 1. If you allow your child to use an app like YouTube (many parents allow it on long car journeys or in waiting rooms etc) ensure that what they are watching is appropriate.

 Many games have interactive elements which involve communicating with other players, often using different names or playing anonymously.
 It is important to be able to monitor what is being said and who is saying it as it can be very dangerous.
 CyberSafeIreland’s most recent annual report (2018) found that 43% of children are communicating regularly with strangers online.

-While social media apps can be great they also pose a huge risk.
+While social media apps can be great, they also pose a huge risk.
 As Papyrus’ chilling video points out, people will say things online that they would never say to a person’s face when they don't have to see the other person’s reaction or pain.
-Try to promote positive use of these apps (when the child is of a suitable age) and reiterate an open door policy if the child is ever on the receiving end of anything of a bullying nature while online: it is essential they feel they can come to you and share.
+Try to promote positive use of these apps (when the child is of a suitable age) and reiterate an open door policy if your child is ever on the receiving end of anything of a bullying nature while online: it is essential they feel they can come to you and share.

 4. Explain the scale of the internet, and the anonymity it enables